See Why Parents Like You Are Raving About this Vintage Billings Daycare.

 I have four children of my own and they often visit First Things.

 A good amount of the programming at our daycare comes via a husband-wife team in Virginia, who opened five successful child care centers.
-I read about their programs 20 years ago and have always kept it in mind as a possibility for copying (with credit).

 You can read more about me and my credentials on the Praise page.